kitsook/docker-r-cluster/README.md

 ```
 docker-compose --compatibility up
 ```
-The number of nodes to run is determined the environment variable `RSERVE_NODE_NUM` as defined in `.env`
+The number of nodes to run is determined by the environment variable `RSERVE_NODE_NUM` as defined in `.env`

 ## Known issues / TODO
 - When testing this cluster with [WebWork](https://webwork.maa.org/), seems that some WebWork questions [do not close the connection explicitly](https://github.com/ubc/webwork-open-problem-library/blob/4a70698b65db0d3de862c9eda68a49c23da5e39d/OpenProblemLibrary/macros/UBC/RserveClient.pl#L135-L144).
-This may cause dangling connections not clear
+This may cause dangling connections not cleared
 - Make the load balance image to take environment variables and setup upstream servers at runtime instead of hard-coded in the image
 - Make the tunneling port etc configurable at runtime via environment variables